 Optionally, the ending of a list item can be marked, but it's very unnecessary.
 A list itself must have its ending marked, f.e.

-An image is marked as "img", and has no ending mark.
-The source of the image is within the mark as a file path, or as a URL address.
+An image is referenced with a mark with the abbreviated name "img", and has no ending mark because it is simply removed and replaced with the image itself (when available).
+The source location of the image is recorded within the mark as a file path, or as a URL address.

 A location mark is named "a" for anchor.
 An anchor is an id for a destination, or it has a hypertext reference to a destination.
 Technically, an anchor can do both at the same time, but conventionally it's either one or the other.

 The difference between being a destination and referencing a destination is declared within the beginning of the anchor mark.
 An anchor must have an ending mark.

 <a href="#a-name-for-some-other-anchor">text or image